 What is the secret to gaining weight as a skinny bastard?

-A lot of skinny bastards think they are eating enough, but when you make a calculation of the calories, it often turns out that the consumed amounts are not sufficient.
+A lot of skinny bastards think that they are eating enough, but an accurate calculation often exposes a lack of calories.

-If you weight 150 lbs, your maintenance calories would be about: 2100-2400 kcal.
+If you weigh 150lbs, your maintenance calories would be about 2100-2400 kcal.
 You can read more on this subject here.

 Most people are not really skinny

 Most skinny people are actually skinny-fat – low bodyweight coupled with a high body fat percentage.

 Skinny fat people usually don’t eat a lot, but their diet often consists of poor food choices.
 A good example would be the candy bar diet.
 Living on a few candy bars a day will keep your overall weight low, but at the same time, your body is only getting processed sugar.
 If the candy bars are replaced by better foods rich in protein and other nutrients, the body composition will have no choice but to improve, especially when you add lifting on top of everything.